MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-workbook.md

 The **Device status** group for feature updates contains the following items:

 - **Windows 11 readiness status**: Chart containing how many devices that have a status of capable, not capable, or unknown for Windows 11 readiness.
-- **Device alerts**: Count of active alerts for feature updates in each alert classification.
+- **Device alerts**: Count of active device alerts for feature updates in each alert classification.
 - **Device compliance status**: Table containing a list of devices getting a feature update and installation information including active alerts for the devices.
   - This table is limited to the first 250 rows.
 Select `...` to export the full list, or display the query in [Log Analytics](/azure/azure-monitor/logs/log-analytics-tutorial).